-Generally, unless you choose not to withhold taxes or specify different income tax withholdings, CaISTRS will withhold income tax on your periodic payments according to the applicable default elections.
+Generally, unless you choose not to withhold taxes or specify different income tax withholdings, we will withhold income tax on your periodic payments according to the applicable default elections.
 The default election for federal income tax is single with no adjustments, and the default election for California income tax is married with three allowances.

-The IRS is making significant changes to the elections available on Form W-4P, Withholding Certificate for Pension or Annuity Payments, and Form W-4R, Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions.
-CaISTRS will conform to the new guidance.
+In 2022, the IRS made significant changes to the elections available on Form W-4P, Withholding Certificate for Pension or Annuity Payments, and Form W-4R, Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions.
 Members already receiving ongoing payments who do not wish to make any changes to their federal tax withholding elections are not required to file a new form.
-Check CaISTRS' Retired Educator newsletter for more information once it becomes available.